 We all have plenty to say.
 But how often do we listen?
 Truly listen to others.
 Next time you feel the urge to interrupt someone or interject your own opinion, take a moment to absorb what the other person is saying to you.
 Whether you agree with them or not, the intention of focused listening helps strengthen our connection to each other and creates healthier relationships.

-“Through listening, I become more aware of my own faults,” says Donna.
+“Through listening, I become more aware of my own faults,” says Rojas.
 “In addition to connecting me with other people, it allows me to grow and learn.”

 6. Be Kind

-“I realized a long time ago that holding on to negativity or anger doesn’t hurt or affect anyone more than myself,” says Angelina of the importance of practicing kindness.
-“I would rather keep positive energy at all times regardless of the person or situation being dealt with.
+Regarding the importance of this practice, Duran describes, “I realized a long time ago that holding on to negativity or anger doesn’t hurt or affect anyone more than myself.”
+She continues, “I would rather keep positive energy at all times regardless of the person or situation being dealt with.
 I am also a firm believer in giving what you want back from the world.”